Kerwood/Rtorrent-Auto-Install/README.md

-# SCRIPT IS NOT WORKING RIGHT NOW..
-I am working on it.
+# Version 4.0.0 should be working again.

 # Rtorrent + Rutorrent Auto Install Script by Patrick Kerwood